BioDT/bfm-finetune/README.md

 - Custom Collate Function:
 The collate function just merges multiple samples into one batch.
 It doesn’t change how the new input is handled—it merely stacks the custom Batch objects so that the model receives them correctly.

-*Limitations: We are currently using the Aurora small for integration experiments.
+*NOTE: We are currently using the Aurora small for integration experiments.
 In the future we will adapt the codebase for using the BFM.*

 ## TODOs

 * [x] Monitoring & Logging
 * [x] Checkpointing & Loading
 * [ ] Result visualisation & comparing with baselines
+* [ ] Validate coordinates relation (dataset - model)